 Do you have some great design tips for rental property kitchens?
 Struggling with an awkward layout?
 We’d love to hear about your rental kitchens.
 Share your stories and ideas in the comments below or Contact Us, we’d love to hear from you!

-Co-owner of Rethrive Properties, Kimberly is a certified teacher, experienced real estate coach, and content writer.
+Co-owner of Rethrive Properties, Kimberly is an e-learning developer, corporate trainer, experienced real estate coach, and content writer.
 As one of those quirky people who remembers endless details, Kimberly loves researching, reading, and exploring new ideas.
-Her mission is to educate others with creativity and integrity so they can in turn add value to those around them.
+Her mission is to educate others with creativity and integrity so they can, in turn, add value to those around them.